kapahnke-iot/pi-setup/README.md

 ## Download the image

 Go to the Raspberry Pi org website  https://www.raspberrypi.org/downloads/raspbian/ and you will find a variety of available images, even Third Party images.
-Select the one that is fitting best to your project, I used the Raspian and the Raspberry Pi Desktop images.
+Select the one that is fitting best to your project.

+I used the Raspian and the Raspberry Pi Desktop images.

 To deploy the image on the SD-Card I am using the `balenaetcher` application, but there are plenty of tools available to deploy the image.

 ## Mandatory steps to keep your Pi safe and ready to use